Living in Cuba?

-Trinidad de Cuba borders the Caribbean Sea and, much like Havana, is far from new.
+Trinidad de Cuba borders the Caribbean Sea and, much like Havana, it is far from new.
 Looking back on 500 years of history, its ancient palaces and colonial-style buildings will take you back to the reign of the Spanish conquistadores.
-Today, life in Trinidad is mostly dominated by tourism, and the streets are just as filled with foreigners as they are with Cubans.
-However, the tobacco processing industry is strong in this area as well.
+Today, life in Trinidad is mostly dominated by tourism, and the streets are just as filled with foreign visitors as they are with Cuban locals.
+However, the tobacco-processing industry is strong in this area as well.

 To expats living in Cuba’s province of Sanctí Spiritus, this may not come as a surprise.
 After all, it has been declared a UNESCO world heritage site, together with the neighboring Valle de los Ingenios (Valley of the Sugar Mills).
 Aside from that, Trinidad’s beaches are what make life in Cuba particularly enjoyable.
 Most of them are located on Casilda Bay.